ErwanBarbedor/Plume_-_TextEngine/readme.md

 \table {3}
 ```

-Then, in a command console:
+Then, in a command console, execute:

 ```bash
 lua txe.lua -p input.txe
 ```

-Executes the ```input.txe``` file  : you should see the multiplication table of 3 in your console.
+This runs the `input.txe` file and you should see the multiplication table of 3 in your console.

-If you want to save this result to the ```output.txt``` file,
+To save this result to the `output.txt` file, run:

 ```bash
 lua txe.lua -o output.txt input.txe
 ```

-You can also write your input.txe like this
+You can also write your `input.txe` like this:

 ```txe
 \table[x] {
     ...